Malvy-Delaban/website-2025/articles/pokeadventure/pokeadventure.md

 !!!

 # New features
 With the number of reccurent players not decreasing after January and February, I decided to make a huge patch to fix the bugs they noticed and implement some features they asked for weeks.
-For the completionnists, I created a pokedex, to help them track the Pokémons they encountered and catched and an egg shop to help them find the Pokémon they struggle to find.
+For the completionnists, I created a pokedex, to help them track the Pokémons they encountered and caught and an egg shop to help them find the Pokémon they struggle to find.
 I also implemented an automatic recurrent event based on the phase of the moon to break the monotony of the encounters, thus, 2 times a month, a special encounter will provide shinies on full moons and another with increased rarity pokémons for new moons.

 !!!
 (egg.png) Egg buying